antoni-kuczynski/Minecraft_Server_Launcher/README.md

 Features:
 - Allows launching servers by pressing specific buttons.
-- Allows copying a world archive/folder to specified server.
+- Allows copying a world archive/folder to specified MCServer.
-- Allows you to see server world name (the one saved in level.dat file)
+- Allows you to see MCServer world name (the one saved in level.dat file)

 Libraries used:
 - commons-io